NEWER, BETTER and LESS EXPENSIVE: Canon 10-18mm IS STM

 Canon 10-22mm f/3.5-4.5 EF-S. (APS-C coverage only, 77mm filters, 13.5 oz./383 g, 9.5"/24cm close focus, about $600). enlarge.
 My biggest source of support is when you use any of these links, especially this link directly to it at Adorama or directly to it at Amazon, when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get yours through those links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.

-NEW: Canon 10-18mm IS STM A much better lens for half the price!
+NEWER, BETTER and LESS EXPENSIVE: Canon 10-18mm IS STM A much better lens for half the price!

 Canon EF-S 10-22mm. bigger.

 This 10-22mm was Canon's very first ultrawide for its APS-C DSLRs.

 The best thing about this lens is its metal lens mount, slightly faster optical speed and direct mechanical instant manual-focus override.
 Otherwise, the 10-18mm is better in every other way and half the price.

 Bottom, Canon EF-S 10-22mm.